Illegal Possession of Firearms

 Machine Guns: Any person who knowingly has in his possession a machine gun or instrument or device adaptable for use as a machine gun without being licensed is guilty of a crime of the second degree.

-Handguns: Any person who knowingly has in his possession any handgun, including an antique handgun without first having obtained a permit to carry same is guilty of a crime of the second degree.
+Handguns: Any person who knowingly has in his possession any handgun, including an antique handgun without first having obtained a permit to carry the same is guilty of a crime of the second degree.
 However, if the gun is in the nature of an air gun or pellet pistol then the crime is of the third degree.

 Rifles or Shotguns: Any person who knowingly has in her possession any rifle or shotgun without first having obtained a firearms purchaser identification card is guilty of a crime of the third degree.
 Unless otherwise permitted by law, any person who knowingly has in his possession any loaded rifle or shotgun is guilty of a crime of the third degree.